-First, let me say that many coaches focus on setting goals and achieving them.
+Many coaches focus on helping their clients set and achieve personal and business goals.
 I think this is a good start.
-However, this assumes that the reason people don’t achieve their goals is that they lack the will to do so and need a cheerleader to hold them accountable.
-In truth, there is much more to coaching than simply clarifying goals, analyzing actions and monitoring results.
+However, I believe there is much more to coaching than simply clarifying goals, analyzing actions and monitoring results.

 For example, one of my clients was a senior vice president of a major retail chain here in the U.S. She asked me to help her with prioritizing her tasks.
 My response was, “You have created a very successful career.
 In addition to being a VP, you are a an attorney.
 I don’t buy that you don’t know how to prioritize.
 What I want to know is what is either stopping you from doing this or diverting your focus.”
 We then talked about how she was losing her motivation for her job, but didn’t know what was next for her in her career.
 So the next step was to start working on a plan for her future, which she then committed to have these conversations with her husband.
 In the end, she developed a five year plan which helped her to recommit to her current job.
 Prioritizing was no longer an issue.

 This might sound as if I am stepping on the toes of therapy.
 Yet this type of coaching still deals with the present and what it will take to move forward.
 If this were therapy, we might explore further what her fears were about the future and if this was a consistent pattern that needed to be explored.